Displacement energy of Lagrangian 3-spheres: A second deformed Floer complex

 Next we show that $\Phi_{+}$ is a chain map.
 That is,

 Note that

 and there are eight terms in the full expansion.
-After compensating the energy loss by $T^{E_{+}}$, the sum
+After compensating the energy loss by $T^{\tilde{E}_{+}}$, the sum

 by the energy reason.
 So we need to check the remaining sum of six terms is zero.
 The proof is by studying all types of degenerations of one-dimensional moduli spaces.
-By similar argument in Proposition 5.4, we assume that there is no sphere bubble, disk bubble or annulus bubble.
-Then there are six types of degenerations for the moduli spaces $\mathcal{M}_{0}(p, [l,w])$ and $\mathcal{M}_{1}(p, [l,w])$, shown in Figure 10.
+By similar argument in Proposition \ref{square}, we can exclude the sphere bubbles, disk bubbles and annulus bubbles.
+Then there are six types of degenerations for the moduli spaces $\mathcal{M}_{0}([p,w'], [l,w])$ and $\mathcal{M}_{1}([p,w'], [l,w])$, shown in Figure 10.
 In particular, the terms in $(1)$ correspond to

-which are from the boundary components of $\mathcal{M}_{0}(p, [l,w])$.
-Hence the sum, weighted by $T^{E_{+}}$, vanishes.
+which are from the boundary components of $\mathcal{M}_{0}([p,w'], [l,w])$.
+Hence the sum, weighted by $T^{\tilde{E}_{+}}$, vanishes.
 Similarly the terms in $(2)$ correspond to

 and the terms in $(3)$ correspond to